 Luckily I was able to try both famous variations in a single dish.
 I ordered two petite filets, one covered in a thick balsamic-heavy red wine sauce and the other, a sweeter blueberry reduction.
-At first I was really skeptical.
+At first, I was really skeptical.
 Blueberry on steak?
-Sounds mismatched, but it actually complements the salty steak beautifully.
+It sounds mismatched, but it actually complements the salty steak beautifully.
 In fact, covering your filet in a sweeter sauce actually seems to bring out the filet’s flavor more in contrast.

 After some trial and error, I’ve come up with my own rendition of both steaks.
 You can find the balsamic variation here if you’re curious.
 You could very easily replicate the entire dish by preparing two separate reductions.

 The blueberry glaze consists of freshly mashed blueberries (I use a potato masher), red wine (Chianti of course), brown sugar, garlic, salt, and pepper.
 The red wine is really needed to give the sauce better consistency.

 You’d have a really difficult time reducing the blueberries without a base liquid’s help.
 I’ve tried with balsamic vinaigrette, but it tends to overpower the blueberries—Chianti is the perfect happy medium.